iterative/dvc.org/content/blog/2022-06-29-june-22-community-gems.md

  ─────────────────────────────────────────────────────────────────
 ```

-You can also look at these tables with the
+You can also look at/edit these tables with the
 [DVC VS Code extension](https://marketplace.visualstudio.com/items?itemName=Iterative.dvc)!
 If you're interested in more advanced visualizations, you should try out
 [Iterative Studio](https://studio.iterative.ai/#features).